 In June 1998, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 133, "Accounting for Derivative Financial Instruments and for Hedging Activities."
 SFAS No. 133, as amended by SFAS No. 138, provides a comprehensive and consistent standard for the recognition and measurement of derivatives and hedging activities.
-We adopted SFAS No. 133, beginning April 1, 2001, and it did not have a material impact on our results of operations or financial condition.
+The Company adopted SFAS No. 133, beginning April 1, 2001, and it did not have a material impact on the Company's results of operations or financial condition.